––––––––––––––––– STAFF ––––––––––––––––––

 Geraci started in January 2019 as program assistant for Medill pre-collegiate programs and also assists in the school’s efforts to promote our undergraduate program with high school journalists in Chicagoland area.
 She is also a freelance artist with bachelor degree in Fine Arts.

-Fun fact: She has her own studio, does portraits (pet portraits are extremely popular right now) and other commissioned works of art.
-She illustrated a children’s book called “The Gift,” based on a true story about a blind deer named Dillie who was rescued and now lives in a home with her own bedroom.
+Fun fact: She does live wedding/ event paintings, portraits (pet portraits are extremely popular right now) and other commissioned works of art.
+She illustrated a children’s book called “The Gift,” based on a true story about a blind deer named Dillie who was rescued by a veterinarian and lived in her house who had bedroom for her.

 Joe Grimm, Co-Head Instructor

 Grimm is visiting editor in residence at the Michigan State University School of Journalism, where he teaches reporting, editing, career branding and other things.
 His students publish “bias busters,” a series of guides about cultural competence.
 The guides have covered African Americans, Hispanics and Latinos, East Asian cultures, veterans, immigrants and more.
 He worked as a recruiter at the Detroit Free Press for 18 years and recruited for the Freedom Forum and Patch.

 Fun fact: “The Faygo Book” by Grimm came out in 2018.
 It follows “Coney Detroit,” another book about an iconic Detroit food.

 Song was a cherub in 1986 and has been a cherub instructor since 2003.

 Song has a bachelor’s degree from Medill and a master’s degree from Stanford.
 She joined eBay in 1996 and has built internet companies as a Silicon Valley entrepreneur for the past 17 years.
 She is the founder and executive chairman of FuelX, an advertising technology company.

 Fun fact: She learned to walk on fire.